 (7) The Commissioner may refuse to register a business name, if he is not satisfied that the particulars set out in the statement lodged under subsection (1) are correct.

-[Section 7 amended by No. 40 of 1976 s.
+[Section 7 amended: No. 40 of 1976 s.
 12; No. 74 of 2003 s.
-31(2) and (3).]
+31(2) and (3); No. 6 of 2012 s.
+22.]

 [8.
-Deleted by No. 74 of 2003 s.
+Deleted: No. 74 of 2003 s.
 31(4).]

 9. Restriction on registration of business names that are undesirable etc.

+(1A) An application for the consent of the Minister under subsection (1) to the registration of a business name cannot be made —

+(a) in the case of a decision of the Commissioner, made before the change-over day, that the business name may be registered only with the consent of the Minister — after the end of 2 months after the change-over day; or

+(b) in the case of a decision of the Commissioner, made on or after the change-over day as provided for by section 7(4A), that before the change-over day the Commissioner would have registered the business name only with the consent of the Minister — more than 28 days after the Commissioner’s decision.

 (1) Except with the consent of the Minister, a business name shall not be registered under this Act if the business name is a name that is, in the opinion of the Commissioner, undesirable or is a name or a name of a kind that the Minister has, for the purposes of this Act, directed the Commissioner not to accept for registration.

+(2A) Subsection (2B) applies if —

+(a) an application is made under subsection (1), but not finally dealt with by the Minister, before the change-over day; or

+(b) an application is made under subsection (1) on or after the change-over day in accordance with subsection (1A).

+(2B) On or after the change-over day, the Minister may decide whether, had the application for consent under subsection (1) been made and finally dealt with by the Minister before the change-over day, the Minister would have consented to the registration of the business name to which the application relates.

 (2) The Minister shall cause a direction given by him under subsection (1) to be published in the Government Gazette and a copy of the direction to be forwarded to the Minister of the Commonwealth, the Minister of each State other than this State and the Minister of a Territory, responsible for the administration of an Act that relates to the registration of business names.

-[Section 9 amended by No. 40 of 1976 s.
+[Section 9 amended: No. 40 of 1976 s.
 12; No. 74 of 2003 s.
-31(5).]
+31(5); No. 6 of 2012 s.
+23.]

 10. Power to cancel registration of business names that are undesirable etc.

-(1) If a business name, that could not be registered under this Act without contravention of section 9(1), is registered through inadvertence or otherwise, the Commissioner may send by post a notice addressed to the person or persons in relation to whom the name is so registered, at the place shown in the register as the place where business is carried on under that name —
+(1) If a business name, that could not be registered under this Act without contravention of section 9(1), is registered through inadvertence or otherwise, the Commissioner may, before the change-over day, send by post a notice addressed to the person or persons in relation to whom the name is so registered, at the place shown in the register as the place where business is carried on under that name —

 (a) stating that he proposes to cancel the registration of that name upon the expiration of such period (being a period of not less than 28 days) as is specified in the notice; and